CORIN GENE: "LIGHT GOLD" ("COPPER") PHENOTYPE IN BRITISH TIPPED SHORTHAIRS/LONGHAIRS

-This article looks at the appearance of "ultra wide-band" in Tipped and Shaded Golden British Shorthairs.
-These are also known as Golden Chinchilla and Golden Shell.
-The term "copper" was adopted by Linda Petersson Wahlqvist to describe Golden Shell cats with white toes, white undersides, golden colour with the dark tips (e.g. black or blue) restricted to the tail tip and an absence of dark nose-liner.
-These phenotype deviates from the standard for tipped cats, but is becoming prevalent in Russia and in some German lines of British Golden Shorthairs.
-"Copper" is not an official term, but it allows breeders to describe the phenotype in a single word.
+In the early 21st century a new type of “golden” appeared in Tipped and Shaded Golden (Golden Chinchilla and Golden Shell) British Shorthairs.
+It looked like an "ultra wide-band" effect where the colour was pushed so far to the tips of the hairs that the genetic colour (black, blue, chocolate etc) was barely discernible and the paler areas were almost white.
+The term "copper" (now known as Light Gold by WCF) was adopted by Linda Petersson Wahlqvist to describe Golden Shell cats with white toes, white undersides, golden colour with the dark tips (e.g. black or blue) restricted to the tail tip and an absence of dark nose-liner.
+These phenotype deviates from the standard for tipped cats but became widespread in Russia and in some German lines of British Golden Shorthairs.
+Breeders sought recognition for this colour as "Light Gold".